Only a handful of women medics, who found their way into postal stamps

 Australian women doctors in postage stamps

 Jean Macnamara was born in 1899 in Victoria, Australia and graduated from Melbourne medical university in 1922.
-She is in an Australian postage stamp issued in 1995.
+She was depicted in an Australian postage stamp issued in 1995.
 Macnamara specialised in Orthopedics, she was an authority on management of poliomyelitis in the pre-vaccination era.
 Jane Stocks Greig was first woman who graduated in Public health from Melbourne in 1910.
-She was one of the founders of Queen Victoria hospital for women and children in Melbourne.
+She was one of the founders of a hospital for women and children in Melbourne.

 Kate Isabel Campbell and Jean Macnamara, both graduated in the batch of 1922 from Melbourne, and together worked as paediatricians at this hospital.
 Kate Campbell discovered that over-oxygenation of premature babies rendered them blind.
 She was featured in a postage stamp set from Australia in 2012.
 Fiona Stanley is a living legend, who featured in a 2002 Australian postage stamp.
 She helped established Maternal and Child Health Research Database in Western Australia, and pioneered role of Population level databases for health planning.